 Before choosing to devote herself exclusively to music, she studied to become a state certified midwife and later a family counsellor, working many years in the delivery room and as a therapist.
 Currently a flute teacher at several music schools in Gironde, she has over two decades of experience teaching music.

 Passionate about pedagogy, she is constantly looking for new ways to educate aspiring musicians, by writing didactic works, arranging new pieces to expand her instrument’s repertoire, creating mixed arts shows or developing outreach musical activities.
 Her arrangements, published by Profs Edition and SMP Press, span from solo flute works to chamber music ensembles and orchestra scores.

-Besides the Western concert flute, Myriam regularly performs on an impressive array of 9 traditional flutes from different continents, 6 Western flutes (from bass to piccolo, including a baroque Traverso) and 5 recorders (from bass to sopranino).
+Besides the Western concert flute, Myriam regularly performs on an impressive array of 10 traditional flutes from different continents, 7 Western flutes (from bass to piccolo, including baroque Traversos) and 5 recorders (from bass to sopranino).